 a) 180, b) 137, c) 145

-19) Given a 95% confidence level in each of the 274 exit polls, how many would be expected to exceed the margin of error?
+19) Given the 95% confidence level, how many of the 274 state exit polls would normally be expected to exceed the margin of error?

 a) 14, b) 34, c) 44

 20) In order to calculate the True Vote, the analyst needs to estimate